legends2k/blog/content/note/arch_install.md

 ## Mount

 {{< highlight basic >}}
 mount    /dev/lvmg1/root /mnt
-mkdir /mnt/boot
-mount /dev/nvme0n1p5 /mnt/boot
+mount -m /dev/nvme0n1p5  /mnt/boot
-mkdir /mnt/home
+mount -m /dev/nvme0n1p1  /mnt/boot/efi
-mount /dev/lvmg1/home /mnt/home
+mount -m /dev/lvmg1/home /mnt/home
-mkdir /mnt/var
-mount /dev/sda5 /mnt/var
+mount -m /dev/sda5       /mnt/var

-mkdir /mnt/boot/efi
-mount /dev/nvme0n1p1 /mnt/boot/efi
 {{< /highlight >}}

 `genfstab` is a Arch script that setups up `/etc/fstab` as per the current mounted file systems and swap space.
 Since we're on a UEFI + GPT boot scheme, mount the EFI partition too for `genfstab` and GRUB2 (`os-prober`) to pick up Windows.
 This is the same partition as used by Windows for booting, mounted as `/mnt/boot/efi`.
 Same goes for other Windows partitions that needs to be listed in `fstab` for auto-mounting in the new OS.
 Otherwise it has to be [done manually](https://wiki.archlinux.org/index.php/Fstab) with Emacs and `lsblk -f` or `blkid`.